CharlesRh/secular-buddhism/eightfold-path/3-right-speech/01-foundation-of-right-speech.md

 The Buddha recognized that speech can be a source of tremendous suffering or profound healing:

 >"Beings are owners of their actions, heirs of their actions; they originate from their actions, are bound to their actions, have their actions as their refuge.
-It is action (*karma*) that distinguishes beings as inferior and superior."
+It is action (*karma*) that distinguishes beings as inferior and superior." — *Majjhima Nikaya 135 (Culakammavibhanga Sutta)*

 ### The Four Aspects of Right Speech